zhongpeixiang/zhongpeixiang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am currently a forth-year PhD student at Nanyang Technological University (NTU), Singapore, supervised by Prof. Miao Chunyan.
 My research interests include **conversational AI**, **affective computing**,  and **natural language processing**.
-My research objective is to augment neural conversational models with emotional intelligence.

-Specifically, I work on **text-based emotion detection and generation**, especially in conversational systems.
+Specifically, my research objective is to build truly human-like conversational agents by endowing them with human traits, e.g., emotion, empathy, personality and commonsense.
 I also have some research experience in emotion recognition from EEG signals.

 Interested in these research areas?
 Check out my [paper reading notes](https://github.com/zhongpeixiang/AI-NLP-Paper-Readings) on my Github.